Endeavour Academy is an inclusive school and may offer the following range of provision to support pupils with SEND.

 Some staff have received additional training to work with pupils with SPLD, Social and Emotional Needs and learning in Reading and Maths.

+At all Cycles, the curriculum and learning environment will be adapted to suit the needs of the individual child, for example by modifying resources, changing seating and access arrangements and by purchasing resources recommended by professionals.
 For Tests and SATs, applications can be made for additional time (25%) depending on the child’s individual needs, rest breaks, quiet distraction free rooms and the provision of readers and scribes which reflects normal classroom practice for individual pupils.

 Pupils are the responsibility of their parent/carer in the school playgrounds before the start of the school day.
 The doors open at 8.50am.